My name is Hafsa. A content creator and blogger. I'm obsessed with traveling and reading.

 The next spot on the list is Khunjerab.
 Khunjerab includes the pass as well as the national park.
 The Khunjerab pass hosts the highest land border between any two countries, Pakistan and China.
 It also has the highest ATM in the entire world.
 Khunjerab National Park hosts many beautiful, unique animals, from Marco Polo sheep to Markhor to Ibexes and snow leopards.

-In these beautiful, rugged, Avery beautiful, serene mountains.
-But the hard part of getting to Khunjerab is the way to get there.
-Whether it goes through the Passu peaks and Passu glacier, Borith lake, or the Hussaini suspension bridge, all of these places make it worth your while to make this journey.
+It is difficult getting to Khunjerab, but whether it goes through the Passu peaks and Passu glacier, Borith lake, or the Hussaini suspension bridge, all of these places make it worth your while to make this journey.

 © 2021 HAFSAZIZ